flut1/webpack-on-demand/README.md

 This is an experimental webpack plugin that enables you to only compile modules once they are requested by the browser.
-This may be useful for development on large projects, as it is likely developers are only working on a small section of the application at any time.
+This may be useful for the develeopment server on large projects, as it is likely developers are only working on a small section of the application at any time.

 > **IMPORTANT:** This is an experimental and somewhat hacky plugin.
 Please do not expect it to work without issues